Kitchen Exhaust Fan

 It must be remembered you really need a good kitchen exhaust-fan system if you cook greasy foods and boil foods.
 The cooking process often creates both visible particles as well as an invisible aerosol mist of grease and smoke.

 These can and do coat the surfaces of your kitchen if they're not vacuumed and exhausted to the exterior of your home.
-Even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
+Sooner or later even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
 This is the voice of experience talking.

 Generally speaking, I prefer the overhead kitchen exhaust fans rather than the down-draft ones simply because hot air rises.
 Why not use that physical axiom to your advantage and collect the cooking vapors with a hood?